dimagi/required-labels/README.md

 Enter the credentials:

+- `GITHUB_TOKEN`: A github user TOKEN for user that will post the status.
+We suggest you create a dummy github user for this purpose.
+This user *must* have permission to write to the repo in order for it to post a status.

+**OR**

 - `GITHUB_USER`: The username of the GitHub user that will post the status.
 We suggest you create a dummy github user for this purpose.
 This user *must* have permission to write to the repo in order for it to post a status.
 - `GITHUB_PW`: The password for this GitHub user.

+> Note: The application will use GITHUB_TOKEN first if defined and will fall back to GITHUB_USER and GITHUB_PW if not.

 Click "deploy app".
 The app will deploy.